arshiyaazim/AlAqsaHRM/DEPLOYMENT.md

 1. **Check logs**

    Review the logs in the Render.com dashboard for any errors.
+Pay special attention to:
+   - Database initialization messages (look for "Database initialized successfully")
+   - Schema file loading messages (look for "Found schema file at")
+   - Directory creation messages (for logs and uploads directories)

 2. **Verify database initialization**